Humber Loop: Current loop

-Because of the construction of the Gardiner Expressway, streetcar tracks were relaid along The Queensway in a centre reservation to the current Humber Loop with a connection to Lake Shore Boulevard via a tunnel under the railway corridor and a highway.
+Because of the construction of the Gardiner Expressway, streetcar tracks were relaid along the Queensway in a centre reservation to the current Humber Loop with a connection to Lake Shore Boulevard via a tunnel under the railway corridor and the QEW (today part of the Gardiner).
 The third and current Humber Loop opened on July 20, 1957.
 Like the previous Humber Loop, the new loop was at a fare zone boundary requiring riders to change streetcars between the Long Branch route (from Long Branch Loop) and the Queen route (from Neville Park Loop).

 Between 1967 and early 1977, two-car multiple-unit PCC trains served the Queen streetcar route between Neville Park Loop and Humber Loop.
 To facilitate the uncoupling of a PCC train at Humber Loop, a passing siding was added to the east-to-west loop.

 On January 1, 1973, the fare zone boundary at Humber Loop was eliminated, passengers could transfer between the Long Branch and Queen streetcars at Humber Loop without paying an extra fare.

 On March 29, 1996, route 507 Long Branch was merged into 501 Queen, thus creating the longest streetcar line in North America running from Neville Park Loop to Long Branch Loop.
 It also eliminated the change of streetcars at Humber Loop.
-In 2012, a ride along the nearly 25-kilometre length of the line took 93 minutes.

 On January 3, 2016, the 501 route was temporarily split into two sections at Humber Loop.
 As of 23 June 2019, the section west towards Long Branch Loop operates mainly with shorter Canadian Light Rail Vehicles (CLRVs), while the section east to Neville Park Loop operates using mostly low-floor accessible Flexity Outlook streetcars.

 From January 8, 2017, streetcar service west of Roncesvalles Avenue was replaced by buses for about 15 months to accommodate various construction projects, including rebuilding the bridge carrying streetcar tracks over the Humber River.
 At Humber Loop, there were several construction tasks including replacing track and overhead, building a new substation, making platforms accessible to accommodate Flexity streetcars and replacing the passing siding on the west-to-east loop with a stub siding.
 On April 1, 2018, streetcars returned to operate between Sunnyside Loop and Humber Loop.
 On June 24, 2018, streetcar service between Humber Loop and Long Branch Loop returned with riders coming from the east being required to change streetcars at the loop.

+For over two years starting March 31, 2021, Humber Loop was closed to streetcar traffic due to construction activity, including track replacement and an extension of the exclusive streetcar right-of-way on the Queensway west of Roncesvalles Avenue.
+Streetcar service at Humber Loop was restored for 501 Queen on October 29, 2023, and begun for 508 Lake Shore on October 30, 2023, and for 507 Long Branch on November 19, 2023.
+At that time, 301 Queen continued to operate overnight with temporary replacement buses.